-The sample approximation problem that we study can be thought of as a variation of the well-studied sample average approximation (SAA) approach; see, e.g., [1, 10, 16, 29].
-The difference is that the approximation that we study enforces a sample average constraint involving expectations of indicator functions, whereas the SAA approach typically optimizes a sample average objective.
-Shapiro [28] and Wang [32] have considered SAA approximation for expected value constraints.
+The sample approximation problem we study can be thought of as a variation of the well studied Sample Average Approximation (SAA) approach, see e.g. [1, 9, 15, 28].
+The difference is that the approximation we study enforces a sample average constraint involving expectations of indicator functions, whereas the SAA approach typically optimizes a sample average objective.
+Shapiro [27] and Wang [31] have considered SAA approximation for expected value constraints.
 However, in these works, the function taken under expectation in the constraints is assumed to be continuous, and hence these results cannot be directly applied because of the discontinuity of indicator functions.
-In [2] a model with expected value constraints in which the function taken under expectation is not necessarily continuous is considered. and hence their analysis does apply to the case of probabilistic constraints.
-However, they consider only the case in which the feasible region is finite, and they discuss only the theoretical rate of convergence.
-In contrast, we begin with a similar analysis for the finite feasible region case but then extend the analysis to a number of significantly more general settings.
-In addition, we separate the analysis of when the sample approximation will be likely to yield a lower bound and when it will be likely to yield feasible solutions.
+In [2] a model with expected value constraints in which the function taken under expectation is not necessarily continuous is considered, and hence their analysis does apply to the case of probabilistic constraints.
+However, they consider only the case in which the feasible region is finite, and they only discuss the theoretical rate of convergence.
+In contrast, we begin with a similar analysis for the finite feasible region case, but then extend the analysis to a number of significantly more general settings.
+In addition, we separate the analysis of when the sample approximation will be likely to yield a lower bound, and when it will be likely to yield feasible solutions.
 This separate analysis allows for the development of methods which yield optimality statements which hold with high probability.

-Finally, we mention the work of Vogel [31], which considers convergence properties of the sample approximation we use for probabilistic programs.
-When only the righthand side is random with continuous distribution, it is shown that the probability that the distance between the sample feasible region and the true feasible region is larger than any positive threshold decreases exponentially fast with the size of the sample.
+Finally, we mention the work of Vogel [30], which considers convergence properties of the sample approximation we use for probabilistic programs.
+When only the right-hand side is random with continuous distribution, it is shown that the probability that the distance between the sample feasible region and true feasible region is larger than any positive threshold decreases exponentially fast with the size of the sample.
 However, the convergence rate has poor dependence on the dimension of the random vector, implying that the number of samples required to yield a reasonable approximation would have to grow exponentially in this dimension.
 Better convergence is demonstrated for the case of random right-hand side with discrete distribution.
 For the general case, linear convergence is demonstrated in the case of continuous distributions.
-Our analysis of the sample approximation problem extends these results by improving on the convergence rates and by analyzing what happens when the sample approximation problem is allowed to have a different risk level than the nominal risk level $\epsilon$ .
+Our analysis of the sample approximation problem extends these results by improving on the convergence rates and by analyzing what happens when the sample approximation problem is allowed to have different risk level than the nominal risk level ε .
 This allows the sample approximation problem to be used to generate feasible solutions and optimality bounds.

 The remainder of this paper is organized as follows.
-In section 2 we present and analyze the sample approximation scheme.
-We present results of a preliminary computational study of the use of the sample approximation scheme in section 3.
-We close with concluding remarks and directions for future research in section 4.
+In Section 2 we present and analyze the sample approximation scheme.
+We present results of a preliminary computational study of the use of the sample approximation scheme in Section 3.
+We close with concluding remarks and directions for future research in Section 4.

-2. Analysis of sample approximation.
+2 Analysis of Sample Approximation

 We now study how Monte Carlo sampling can be used to generate probabilistically constrained problems with finite distribution which can be used to approximate problems with general distributions.
-Let us restate (PCP) as where
+Let us restate PCP as where

-$$(\mathbf{P}{\epsilon}) \qquad \qquad z{\epsilon}^ = \min\{f(x) : x \in X{\epsilon}\},\$$
+$$z{\epsilon}^ = \min\{f(x) : x \in X{\epsilon}\}$$ (P{\epsilon})

-$$X{\epsilon} = \Big\{ x \in X : \Pr \{ G(x,\xi) \le \mathbf{0} \} \ge 1 - \epsilon \Big\}.$$
+$$X{\epsilon} = \Big\{ x \in X : \Pr\{G(x,\xi) \le \mathbf{0}\} \ge 1 - \epsilon \Big\}.$$